Let’s work through an Emerson dividend stock analysis. Why?

 So, let’s get on with our checkup of Emerson and its dividend.
 We will take a close look at Emerson’s dividend safety and dividend growth potential.

-Emerson recently restructured its operations starting in 2015.
+Emerson restructured its operations starting in 2015.
 Since then, the company has focused on 2 core business platforms:

 - Industrial automation solutions to help businesses and countries operate more efficiently